 I Take Care of Your Medical Translation Projects

-I am a DVM, an English to Italian Qualified Member of ITI having passed my exam first time round in the Medicine and pharmaceuticals area, and a SME in medical translation, with a wealth of experience (started November 2000) in EMA centralized procedures, trials, surveys, IVRS/IWRS, ICFs, IFUs, medical software localization, Linguistic Validation for CROs and other medical topics
+I am a DVM, an English to Italian Qualified Member of ITI having passed my exam first time round in the medicine and pharmaceuticals area, and a SME in medical translation, with a wealth of experience (since November 2000) in EMA centralized procedures, trials, surveys, IVRS/IWRS, ICFs, IFUs, medical software localization, Linguistic Validation for CROs and other medical topics

-English to Italian translator (up to November 2019) for the IOS app Atlante di anatomia umana di Visible Body
+English to Italian translator (until November 2019) for the IOS app Atlante di anatomia umana di Visible Body

 now even in augmented reality!